JulianaZani/codeinstituteproject4/README.md

 ---

 ## CRUD Functionality

 The project implements full CRUD functionality for testimonials:

 Create – Users can submit a new testimonial in "Submit Testimonial".

 Read – All testimonials are displayed on the homepage for users to view.

 Update – Logged-in users can edit their testimonials via the "Edit" button.

 Delete – Logged-in users can delete a testimonial they created.

+---

+## Testing

+## Credits

 images source
 https://itoldya420.getarchive.net/amp/media/coast-guard-station-crew-visits-nursing-facility-for-valentines-day-dvids1094304-583d1b